-\paragraph{Sampling.} We constructed a human-annotated validation set from the outputs of two representative V2A systems, MMAudio and ThinkSound, on the Kling-Audio-Eval benchmark.
-For each sublabel in Kling-Audio-Eval, we randomly selected $20$ generated audio clips per model, yielding over $900$ clips in total and more than $9{,}000$ seconds of audio. \footnote{Counts refer to post-filtered items that passed loading and playback checks.} This per-sublabel sampling ensures broad coverage of object- and scene-centric categories while keeping the annotation workload tractable.
+\paragraph{Sampling.} We construct a human-annotated validation set from the outputs of two representative V2A systems, MMAudio and ThinkSound, on the Kling-Audio-Eval benchmark.
+For each sublabel in Kling-Audio-Eval, we randomly sample $20$ generated audio clips per model, yielding over $900$ clips in total and more than $9{,}000$ seconds of audio.\footnote{Counts refer to post-filtered items that pass loading and playback checks.} This per-sublabel sampling strategy provides broad coverage of object- and scene-centric categories while keeping the annotation workload tractable.

-\paragraph{Annotation Interface.} We implemented a web-based tool to support fine-grained temporal labeling (Figure~\ref{fig:annotation_ui}).
-Annotators could (i) view the paired video, (ii) inspect a mel-spectrogram of the generated audio, (iii) scrub or play arbitrary time spans by dragging on the timeline, and (iv) add multiple segment labels of type speech or music per clip.
-Timestamps were recorded in seconds with a resolution of $0.01$\,s; the UI exposed zoom controls to facilitate precise boundary placement.
-The interface enforced basic constraints (start < end, no negative durations) and warned on overlapping segments of the same type.
-All edits (add, move, delete) were versioned locally and only finalized upon explicit submission.
+\paragraph{Annotation Interface.} Annotators use a web-based tool that supports precise temporal labeling (Figure~\ref{fig:annotation_ui}).
+They can view the paired video, inspect the mel-spectrogram, scrub or play arbitrary time spans, and add multiple speech or music segments per clip.
+Timestamps are recorded at $0.01$\,s resolution, and the interface enforces basic consistency constraints.

-\paragraph{Labeling Guidelines (What to mark).} Annotators were instructed to mark a segment if and only if the generated audio contains audible speech (spoken voice, narration, conversation, shouting, etc.) or music (melodic or harmonic content, instrumental or vocal), and such content does not have a plausible source in the visible scene.
-Ambiguous non-speech vocalizations (e.g., coughing, humming) were not labeled unless they clearly constitute speech or singing.
-Background environmental noise (wind, crowd murmur without intelligible speech, mechanical hums) and percussive impacts that do not form music should not be labeled.
-Segments shorter than $0.2$\,s were discouraged unless clearly perceptible; short gaps $<0.15$\,s between adjacent labels of the same type could be left un-split and were merged during post-processing.
+\paragraph{Labeling Guidelines.} Annotators mark a segment only if the generated audio contains audible speech or music without a plausible visual source.
+Ambiguous non-speech vocalisations are ignored unless clearly constituting speech or singing.
+Environmental noise and percussive impacts are not labeled.
+Segments shorter than $0.20$\,s are discouraged, and gaps shorter than $0.15$\,s between adjacent segments of the same type may be merged.

-\paragraph{Boundary Conventions (How to mark).} Boundaries were aligned to the earliest perceptual onset and latest perceptual offset of the target content at $0.01$\,s granularity.
-To reduce over-fragmentation, adjacent labels of the same type separated by gaps $<0.15$\,s were merged in aggregation (Section~\ref{sec:appendix_annotation:aggregation}).
-During metric computation, we applied a symmetric tolerance of $0.05$\,s around annotated boundaries when matching against detector outputs.
+\paragraph{Boundary Conventions.} Boundaries align to perceptual onset/offset at $0.01$\,s granularity.
+Adjacent labels separated by gaps $<0.15$\,s are merged.
+During evaluation of detector accuracy, we apply a symmetric tolerance of $0.05$\,s around annotated boundaries (Section~\ref{sec:appendix_validation}).